Is your stomach grumbling? Did you skip lunch? Then you’re going to need to know how to say “I’m hungry” in Korean!

 Let’s jump right into it.

-- 6 Bonus Ways to Say ‘Hungry’ in Korean
+- 4 Other Ways to Say “Hungry” in Korean

 When talking about whether you are hungry or not, two different adjectives are used.

-If you want to say that you are full, then you need to use a different adjective completely.
-This adjective is 부르다 (bureuda), so to say ‘I am full’ in Korean, you would use 배부르다 (baebureuda).
+If you want to say that you are full, then you need to use the adjective 부르다 (bureuda).
+To say “I am full” in Korean, you would use 배부르다 (baebureuda).

 Hungry Exclamations in Korean